-Legal protection Existence of constitutional or or 0 no legal remedy for the protection of local autonomy exists legal means to as local autonomy seri 1 constitutional clauses or other statutory regulations protect local self-government 2 local authorities have recourse to the judicial system to settle disputes with higher authorities (e.g. through constitutional courts, administrative courts or tribunals, or ordinary courts) 3 remedies of types 1 and 2 above, plus other means that protect local autonomy such as e.g. listing of all municipalities in the constitution or the impossibility to force them to merge
+Legal protection Existence of 0-3 0 no legal remedy for the protection of local autonomy 5 1 constitutional or exists legal means to as local autonomy ssert 1 constitutional clauses or other statutory regulations protect local self-government 2 local authorities have recourse to the judicial system to settle disputes with higher authorities (e.g. through constitutional courts, administrative courts or tribunals, or ordinary courts) 3 remedies of types 1 and 2 above, plus other means that protect local autonomy such as e.g. listing of all municipalities in the constitution or the impossibility to force them to merge